The 0–100 match score

 How to contact the contracting officer (CO) after submission — what is appropriate to ask without risking disqualification.
 If awarded: next steps and typical timeline to contract execution.
 If not awarded: how to request a debrief, what information to ask for, and how to use what you learn to improve your next submission on a similar contract in the same category.

-What happens after you win — and why it changes future scoring
+What happens after you win — and how it sharpens future scoring

 Scoring gets you to a submitted bid.
 Winning, delivering, and capturing the delivered work as past performance is a different problem — and the place where every other procurement-intelligence platform stops.
-BidClarity continues through delivery via BidClarity Fulfill, and the result of that delivery feeds back into your next scoring cycle.
+BidClarity continues through delivery via BidClarity Fulfill, and Fulfill is designed to feed delivered-contract narratives back into your scoring profile.

 The feedback loop — Find → Win → Deliver → Win Again

-Every delivered contract makes your next scoring cycle sharper.
+Every delivered contract is designed to make your next scoring cycle sharper.

-When you win a contract, BidClarity Fulfill tracks the contract deliverables (CDRLs) — the reports and products you owe the agency under the contract, locates the geographically closest qualified suppliers with market price benchmarks, drafts supplier outreach, tracks invoicing, and — critically for scoring — auto-drafts the past performance narrative from the delivered work and stores it in your knowledge base.
+When you win a contract, BidClarity Fulfill tracks the contract deliverables (CDRLs) — the reports and products you owe the agency under the contract, locates the geographically closest qualified suppliers with market price benchmarks, drafts supplier outreach, tracks invoicing, and — critically for scoring — auto-drafts the past-performance narrative from the delivered work for storage in your knowledge base.

 Find